ekite57/frpbot/README.md

 0. clone repo
 1. `pip install -r requirements.txt`
-2. create a websocket and a http server within napcat or whatever framework that you use
+2. create a websocket server within napcat or whatever framework that you use
-3. open `main.py` with your preferred text editor
+3. open `config.py` with your preferred text editor
-4. set `WEBSOCKET_URI` and `HTTP_URI` to the server that you created before
+4. set `websocketUri` to the server that you created before
-5. set `TARGET_GROUP` to the group you want
+5. set `targets` to the group(s) you want the bot to work on
 6. `python main.py`
 7. enjoy